BenHiramTaylor/CreateGitRepo/README.md

-This Application i made out of boredem is a little weekend project for me to work on to allow automation of my git repo creation.
+This Application i made out of boredom is a little weekend project for me to work on to allow automation of my git repo creation.

 When running this script, execute it with an argument of the new project name, for example: "python3 Create.py NewProject"